 The Breeze AI assistant is designed as a conversational AI copilot living within your HubSpot dashboard.
 Its primary goal is to help with quick questions and day-to-day tasks by leveraging the context of your CRM data.

 The basic Breeze AI assistant is generally included with most HubSpot subscriptions.
-However, the more advanced Breeze Agents and Intelligence features operate on a credit-based system, meaning actions consume credits, and additional credits must be purchased once your monthly allowance is used.
+However, the more advanced Breeze Agents and Intelligence features operate on a credit-based system, meaning actions consume credits, and additional credits can be purchased as your team grows.

 The Breeze AI assistant can assist with tasks such as summarizing contact or deal records, preparing for meetings by pulling relevant activity, and helping to draft emails or outline blog posts.
 It aims to streamline content creation and provide quick insights.